 Art.
 X as Amended Aug.
+27- A 28

-27- 28 Article III, Sec.
-2 The Judicial power shall extend to all cases both in law The judicial power shall extend to all cases, in law and · · · equity, arising under this Constitution, the laws of the United States, and treaties made, or which shall be made, under which shall be made under their authority their authority; Ambassadors, other Public to all cases affecting ambassadors, other public Ministers and Consuls; to the trial of impeachments ministers and consuls; of Officers of the United States; to all cases of Admiralty and maritime jurisdiction; party;
+The Judicial power shall extend to all cases both in law and equity arising under this constitution the laws passed by the Legislature of the United States, and treaties made or which shall be made under their authority to all cases affecting Ambassadors, other Public Ministers and Consuls;

+to the trial of impeachments of Officers of the United States:

+to all cases of Admiralty and maritime jurisdiction;